 - IT departments are now able to holistically view and operate on data from multiple environments, resulting in faster reporting, troubleshooting and root cause analysis.
 IT was able to run analytics on the data and identify trends, patterns in applications, operations and customer behavior.
 This helped IT to identify anomalies as and when they are happening and remediate them in near realtime as opposed to reacting to these situations in aftermath.
 IT is able to implement pervasive security and with this renewed intelligence.
 Essentially, IT has become a strategic player to LoB departments and corporate initiatives.

 - Customers benefited by using services and applications that are now more responsive and have fewer issues.
-Tickets were resolved quickly.
+Tickets were resolved quickly as the communication between employees and customers improved.
 Customers were able to get lot of intelligence and information through self-service portals.
 Customers realized faster innovations and new services as the vendors adopted insights driven ITOA systems in their overall IT operations.

 It is abundantly clear how ITOA systems are changing the game and providing real significant benefits in this fast paced digital and cloud computing era.
 However, what’s intriguing to note is that even traditional ITOA systems are also falling short because they primarily show operational intelligence broadly and may be missing business and application context.
 It is sometimes after the fact too and most of the operational initiatives are issues typically cuts across multiple domains and layers.

 In the next blog, I will share my thoughts on how the ITOA market is evolving and the need for next-generation ITOA systems.